Florida State Road 694: Gandy Freeway

 The Gandy Freeway is a limited access freeway that is located in Pinellas County, Florida.
 The freeway portion runs from just east of 4th Street to just west of the I-275 interchange.
 Construction of the freeway began in February 2014 and completed in late 2017.
 The project was projected to cost $83 million, and was due for completion in 2017.
 The Gandy Freeway east of US 19 was reconsidered due to increasing congestion and right-of-way already prepared for overpasses at 4th St N/Roosevelt Blvd and 9th St N/MLK St N.

 Original aspirations

 The Gandy Freeway has been in planning books for decades, with a roughly 12.6 mi stretch between a proposed connection to the Lee Roy Selmon Expressway in Tampa, and US 19 (or somewhere westward).
 Due to the low likelihood of the Hillsborough County portion being constructed, and increasing urbanization of Pinellas Park, the freeway was ultimately shelved (with portions west of US 19 being cancelled).
-Remains of the original freeway can be seen in the Gandy Boulevard interchange at I-275 (which lacks several ramps that were originally planned to be built), the separated grade diamond interchange at US 19 with Gandy Boulevard as limited access, and the very wide right-of-way preserved along Gandy Boulevard east of I-275.
+Remains of the original freeway can be seen in the Gandy Boulevard interchange at I-275 (which lacks several ramps that were originally planned to be built), the grade separated diamond interchange at US 19 with Gandy Boulevard as limited access, and the very wide right-of-way preserved along Gandy Boulevard east of I-275.